 How about the plastics in the products?

 It would be great to be a chemist to understand the ingredient lists easily.
-If the manufacturers are not open and honest about their products, it is difficult for the consumer to be sure if microplastics are hiding in the actual product.
+Suppose the manufacturers are not open and honest about their products.
+It is difficult for the consumer to be sure if microplastics are hiding in the actual product.
 Microbeads are the most known ones, but there are also macro, nano, and soluble plastics in cosmetics.
 Microbeads are banned in several countries and states but still not widely enough.
 When we rinse off the product, the beads end up in the sewer systems and eventually in the oceans.
 To avoid using cosmetics containing microbeads, do not accept the following ingredients in your products;

 - polyethylene (PE),